 A man lifts dumbbells while seated in a gym, smiling as a woman stands behind him, offering encouragement.
 Other people exercise on treadmills and weight machines in the background.

-One of the most common myths around aging is that muscle growth simply stops after midlife.
-Michelle is quick to correct that assumption.
+One of the biggest misconceptions about aging is that muscle growth stops after midlife.
+Michelle challenges that directly.
 “The capacity to build muscle does not disappear with age,” she explains.
 “What changes is the margin for error.
 Muscle still responds to progressive overload, adequate protein, and recovery.”

-A review published by the National Institutes of Health shows that adults may lose between 3 and 8 percent of muscle mass per decade after age 30, but consistent resistance training can significantly slow that decline and even rebuild strength and lean tissue in older adults.
+Research from the National Institutes of Health shows that adults may lose between 3 and 8 percent of muscle mass per decade after age 30.
+The important takeaway is that this decline can be slowed or even reversed with consistent strength training.

-According to Michelle, the real obstacle is rarely physical.
+According to Michelle, the real challenge is rarely physical.
 “The bigger barrier is underloading, fear of injury, and programs that never progress.
 Muscle is not a young person’s tissue.
-It is a responsive, adaptive organ across the lifespan.”
+It is responsive and adaptable throughout life.”

 An older man with white hair and a beard is lifting two dumbbells in a gym, wearing a black t-shirt and appearing focused and determined.
 The background is blurred with gym equipment visible.